 Over the next three weeks, Marvin slept every night on the chair in my hospital room with me.
 He hugged me when I needed a hug and he brought me healthy food to help my body fight.
 I didn’t even have to fill out any of my paperwork.
 He did it all.
 He was there for me every single step of the way.

 The following day, I had visitors in and out.
 Marvin came back to spend the evening and night with me while my Dad and step-Mom were visiting.
-He cracked a couple of jokes to my Dad about being his wife, to which I shot back, ‘Well, there will have to be a wedding before that happens!’ and laughed.
+He cracked a couple of jokes to my Dad about being his wife, to which I shot back, ‘Well, there will have to be a wedding before you get to use THAT title!’ and laughed.

 He handed me his laptop and opened a powerpoint presentation (What do you think he does for a living?
 I’ll give you 3 guesses!) and it was pictures of our daughters standing in front of the tree in the foyer of the hospital with pieces of paper with notes on them.
 They were smiling and laughing together as I flipped through the pictures.
 They told me that my girls love me and that Marvin does too.
 In the final picture, our girls asked me if I would marry him.